 You built an awesome LinkedIn profile, but no one is contacting you.
 What do you need to do to draw attention to your profile?

 The secret is in sharing status updates that appeal to your network and potential employers.
 So should you post in your status updates on LinkedIn?
 Here are 10 ideas.

 Is Your Profile Really Awesome?

-Just in case, you may want to see this checklist of 20 things to do to create an awesome LinkedIn profile.
+Before you lure people to your profile, review this checklist of 20 things to do to create an awesome LinkedIn profile.

 - 60% of members are interested in industry insights